mc0239/kumuluzee-go-config/README.md

 ## Setup

-In order to connect to Consul, you must properly set configuration files.
-For more information check sections **Configuring Consul**  in [KumuluzEE Config's section Usage](https://github.com/kumuluz/kumuluzee-config#usage).
+In order to connect to Consul and etcd, you must properly set configuration files.
+For more information check sections **Configuring Consul** and **Configuring etcd** in [KumuluzEE Config's section Usage](https://github.com/kumuluz/kumuluzee-config#usage).

-Properties in Consul are stored in a specific matter.
-For more information check sections  **Configuration properties inside Consul** in [KumuluzEE Config's section Usage](https://github.com/kumuluz/kumuluzee-config#usage).
+Properties in Consul and etcd are stored in a specific matter.
+For more information check sections  **Configuration properties inside Consul** and **Configuration properties inside etcd** in [KumuluzEE Config's section Usage](https://github.com/kumuluz/kumuluzee-config#usage).

 **Configuration source priorities**

 Each configuration source has its own priority, meaning values from configuration sources with lower priories can be overwritten with values from higher.
-Properties from configuration files has the lowest priority, which can be overwritten with properties from additional configuration sources (i.e. Consul), while properties defined with environmental variables have the highest priority.
+Properties from configuration files has the lowest priority, which can be overwritten with properties from additional configuration sources (i.e. Consul or etcd), while properties defined with environmental variables have the highest priority.

 ## Usage